 - Materials provide a Unit Teacher Guide which provides guidance on anticipating student responses and the use of questioning to deepen student thinking.
 Teachers are provided with a Unit Teacher Guide for each standard taught.
 Within this guide, teachers will find common misconceptions that students may have.
 This allows teachers to anticipate student responses.
 Furthermore, teachers will find essential questions with exemplary responses in each unit guide.
-These questions are the basis for understanding each standard and allow teachers to build their students' knowledge. - The teacher document for hands-on activity, 4.11 C, A Rock Just Isn't A Rock, includes analysis and reflection questions with sample answers allowing the teacher to use questioning to deepen thinking. - Some activities provide teachers with extension questions and exemplary responses to deepen student thinking.
-For example, in the Grade 4 activity "4.9(A) (B) Predicting Moon Patterns" teachers are provided with one extension question and an exemplary response to deepen student thinking through questioning.

-• The teacher versions of the Instruction Module Companions include possible student responses to questions.
+These questions are the basis for understanding each standard and allow teachers to build their students' knowledge.
+The Unit Teacher Guide for Grade 5, Biotic and Abiotic Factors, provides essential questions and common misconceptions in anticipation of student responses. - The teacher document for hands-on activity, 5.6 BC, The Ingredients of Solutions, includes analysis and reflection questions with sample answers allowing the teacher to use questioning to deepen thinking. - The teacher versions of the Instruction Module Companions include possible student responses to questions.
 Teachers can utilize the questions provided.
-Most of the activities have anticipated student responses to help deepen their understanding and critical thinking skills.
+Most of the activities have anticipated student responses that help them deepen their understanding and critical thinking skills.